Ryuis92/youtube_downloader/README.md

 # youtube_downloader
-youtube downloader with python using pytube
+youtube downloader with python using pytube and pyqt5 for GUI

 this is a youtube downloader written in python 3.6 with open source library pytube.